MarcoHengstenberg/forthehorde/README.md

 What should be noted is the part in the head section concerning the infamous favicon.
 Jonathan T. Neal pointed out in a [blogpost](http://www.jonathantneal.com/blog/understand-the-favicon/) how [incredibly awesome](https://twitter.com/nice2meatu/status/514045061425020928) (not) the favicon actually is.
 So, after reading his article about this matter I included his suggested way of cross-browser support for a favicon while maintaining a larger PNG version for retina-displays.

-Another important note: I added a `<noscript>` to the head section as a fallback for our stylesheets (main and print stylesheet) being laoded with JavaScript AFTER the content has rendered.
+Another important note: I added a `<noscript>` to the head section as a fallback for our stylesheets (main and print stylesheet) being laoded with [loadCSS](https://github.com/filamentgroup/loadCSS/) AFTER the content has rendered (gotta love asynchronous CSS).
 So, if there will be no JavaScript, no developer will have to die that day.

 If you want the HTML5 shiv included or not is completely up to you and depends on how far back you want to support IE. If IE8 is an option, then you should keep it and add a separated IE8-only stylesheet to the game (ideally also inside the conditional comment with the Shiv).
-Optionally you could as well throw respond.js at IE8 and feed it media-queries the hard way, whereas this is a bit problematic when your IE8 user turned JavaScript off... but then he shouldn't be on the internet anyways, right? \*jk\*
+Optionally you could as well throw respond.js at IE8 and feed it media-queries the hard way, whereas this is a bit problematic when your IE8 user turned JavaScript off.
+Just thinking out loud here… progressive enhancement et al.

+You will find some scripts being added to the footer but they are minified.
+For the unminified version take a look inside the `unminified-js` directory.
+What they'll do: provide true asynchronous loading for your stylesheet(s) and polyfilling the [preload](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/) technique for non-supporting browsers.